 Providers of high-risk merchant accounts – like TailoredPay – are experienced in mitigating the risks associated with high-risk businesses in the dropshipping industry.
 TailoredPay has the industry knowledge and solutions to address the risks associated with dropshipping payment processing.
 For example, we offer chargeback prevention tools and gateways to reduce exposure to chargebacks as well as a suite of merchant services fraud tools to mitigate the risk of fraud.

 Fast payments and deposits- Payments are processed quicker when you use a high-risk merchant account

 Integrated and secure payment gateway- An easy-to-use payment gateway enables you to accept a wide-range of credit and debit cards online.

 Industry expertise- High-risk merchant account providers have relationships with multiple high-risk merchant banks and years of industry expertise.
 By partnering with the right provider, you’re benefitting from those relationships and adding a payment processing subject matter expert to your team.

 ⓘ The takeaway: a high-risk payment provider can give your business a reliable dropshipping merchant account.
 As a result, your customers will benefit from a seamless payment processing experience.

 Contact TailoredPay to secure your dropshipping payment processing today!

 At TailoredPay, we specialize in high-risk payment processing.
 We know the ins-and-outs of security, compliance, and underwriting in the industry better than anyone.
 That means we have the expertise and relationships to best serve your dropshipping business.
-Our team of experts is uniquely capable of helping you find a solution that delivers the best value for your unique circumstances.
+Whether you’ve been rejected before or have a traditionally high-risk business sales model that involves recurring credit card payment processing, our team of experts is uniquely capable of helping you find a solution that delivers the best value for your unique circumstances.